openstack/openstack-ansible/doc/source/install-guide/app-plumgrid.rst

 #.
 Replace ``FABRIC_IFC`` with the name of the interface that will be used
    for PLUMgrid Fabric.
-[Note: PLUMgrid Fabric must be an untagged unbridged raw inteface such as eth0]
+[Note: PLUMgrid Fabric must be an untagged unbridged raw interface such as eth0]

    .. code-block:: yaml